 – Is he saying here “to do away with or discontinue HIS good pleasure?”

-Proponents of the belief that YAHUSHA “fulfilled” the law from this point on in this chapter, thus “discontinuing” or “doing away with law altogether”, also say that HE intends to now introduce a “new standard or set of laws” state that HE now proceeds to negate the “Old Testament Law” throughout the remainder of this chapter.
+Proponents of the belief that YAHSHUA “fulfilled” the law from this point on in this chapter, thus “discontinuing” or “doing away with law altogether”, also say that HE intends to now introduce a “new standard or set of laws” state that HE now proceeds to negate the “Old Testament Law” throughout the remainder of this chapter.
 These people became known as “Antinomianists” during the 2nd / 3rd centuries.
 This word came from the Greek word for “lawlessness” found throughout the New Testament.
 (See References on page 2)

 Here is what the Holman’s Bible Dictionary says about this early movement:

 ANTINOMIANISM (an tih noh’ mih an ihsm) The false teaching that since faith alone is necessary for salvation, one is free from the moral obligations of the law.
 The word antinomianism is not used in the Bible, but the idea is spoken of.
 Paul appears to have been accused of being an antinomian (see Rom.
 3:8; 6:1, 15).
 While it is true that obedience to the law will never earn salvation for anyone (Eph.
 2:8-9), it is equally true that those who are saved are expected to live a life full of good works (see, for example, Matt.
 7:16-20; Eph.
 2:10; Col. 1:10; Jas.
 2:14-26).
-Since we have been freed from the dominion of sin through faith in YAHUSHA, we have also been freed to practice the righteousness demanded by YAH (Rom.
+Since we have been freed from the dominion of sin through belief in YAHSHUA, we have also been freed to practice the righteousness demanded by YAH (Rom.
 6:12-22).

 In Legge’s “Forerunner’s and Rivals of Christianity” a work on the history of the Early Church, he states”